Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Immigration consultant

-"What is the most stable and prospective residence permit you can get in Italy?
-Lavoro Autonomo — entrepreneurship, freelancing, any business options — all are under the liberal professional status."
+"What is the most stable and promising residence permit you can get in Italy?
+Lavoro Autonomo — entrepreneurship, freelancing, any business options — all are covered as a liberal profession."

 Family reunification